-Our research addresses key gaps in the evidence base around the illicit financial flows derived from online piracy in the UK.
+Our research addressed key gaps in the evidence base around the illicit financial flows derived from online piracy in the UK.
 Organised crime groups are increasingly engaging in relatively ‘lower-risk’ crimes, the direct public harm of which is more difficult to demonstrate, such as intellectual property (IP) crime and counterfeiting.
 This has had a profound effect on how criminal markets operate, yet little is known about the illicit financial models underpinning these crime types.

 This project was sponsored by a public-private partnership involving the UK Intellectual Property Office, Alliance for Intellectual Property, Motion Picture Association, Industry Trust and the Premier League.

 Our research explored how criminals make money from piracy, providing recommendations for how the UK government, law-enforcement agencies and private-sector stakeholders can reduce the profitability of this crime.

 The project aimed to expand the existing, limited body of knowledge on IP crime as it affects the audio-visual sector, through a focused study of the criminal business models involved in online piracy.
 Specifically, the project aimed to explore the volume of illicit financial flows generated, the connection between these proceeds of crime and other types of crime, the nature of the criminal business models facilitating illicit financial flows in this area, and the role of intermediaries in the disruption of these illicit financial flows.